danieldong51/nuggets-game/testing.md

 We also tested collecting all of the gold, and confirming that when all of the gold is collected, game ends and every client receieves game over summary.

 We tested erroneous cases, such as an invalid pathname to a map file, a non-integer seed, and a negative seed.
 We also tested incorrect input from the client (invalid keystrokes).

+#### Grid

+We tested the functions of grid on gridTester.c before having the server call any of the grid functionalities.

+We created new grid's given various maps and various inputs, to see whether or not grid would be able to handle them.

+Running every function of grid to ensure that each operated properly on its own.
+* creating a new grid
+* creating a masterGrid
+* creating a grid for a new player
+* updating the player's visbility
+* printing the user's visibility
+* moving the player on the map
+* deleting the grid
+* We ran ALL functions with valgrind to ensure no memory leaks

+After these tests, we integrated grid into server to complete integration testing.

 ### System Testing